NoddingCrow/CDDA-HairMod2/README.md

 Save, and restart C:DDA to load the new textures.

 ### Disclaimer
-This mod is released as-is, with no guarantee of future development or support.
-Feel free to modify, redistribute, repackage.
+This mod is released into Public Domain as-is, with no guarantee of current or future function, development, or support.
+Feel free to modify, redistribute, repackage etc. as you wish.
+Credit is appreciated but not required.

+Cataclysm is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/